 Massoc, E. "Large European Banks: from Problem to Solution?
 A Discourse analysis of ECB's definition of the Too-Big-To-Fail problem".

 My second project examines the new political economy of state-led investment and credit allocation.
 Not long ago, the figure of the investment state was fading away as it did not seem compatible with the dominant credo of neoliberal pro-market policies.
 Yet in recent years, it has made a striking comeback.
 Several states have announced with much fanfare their commitment to "greening" the economy or investing in sustainable growth.
 State-backed development banking and public-private investment in the private sector have blossomed.
 Do the late 2010s mark the return of the state as an investor promoting coherent long-term oriented industrial policy?
 Or is the new investment state more of a counter-cyclical instrument and a palliative to the most glaring market failures?
 To answer this question, I use quantitative-qualitative assessment of state-led private investment since the 1980s in Europe.

 Massoc.
-E. "When do banks do what governments tell them to?
-A comparative study of the Greek sovereign crisis management in France and Germany at the onset of the Euro-crisis", in New Political Economy.
+E. 2020.
+"When do banks do what governments tell them to do?
+A comparative study of Greek bonds' management in France and Germany at the onset of the Euro-crisis", in New Political Economy.

 Massoc.E., "The New Investment State: Industrial Policy or Financial Anesthesia?"